Time Limits in Reinforcement Learning: Time-awareness for time-limited tasks

 \subsection{Standard control tasks}

-In this section, we compare the performance of PPO with and without the remaining time as part of the agent's input on $19$ continuous control tasks from the \mbox{OpenAI's} MuJoCo Gym benchmarks \citep{Brockman:2016gym, Duan:2016benchmarking}.
-By default, these environments use predefined time limits which are perceived as environmental terminations.
+In this section, we compare the performance of PPO with and without the remaining time as part of the agent's input on $9$ continuous control tasks from OpenAI Gym \citep{Brockman:2016gym, Duan:2016benchmarking}.
+By default, these environments use time limits which are perceived as environmental terminations.
 The results in Figure~\ref{fig:sec1_control_tasks} demonstrate that time-awareness (TA) significantly improves the performance and stability of PPO.
 To better understand the differences between the agents we now provide several more observations.

 As illustrated in Figure~\ref{subfig:sec1_control_tasks_gamma099}, for a discount rate of $0.99$, often, the standard PPO is initially on par with the time-aware PPO and later starts to plateau (e.g. Walker2d-v1 and Humanoid-v1).
 This is due to the fact that, in some domains, the agents start to experience terminations due to the time limit more frequently as they become better, at which point the time-unaware agent begins to perceive inconsistent returns for seemingly similar states.
 The advantage of time-awareness becomes even clearer in the case of a discount rate of $1$ where the time-unaware PPO often diverges drastically (see Figure~\ref{subfig:sec1_control_tasks_gamma1}).
 This is mainly because, in this case, the time-unaware agent experiences much more significant conflicts as returns are now the sum of the undiscounted rewards.